 Through these symbols, we understand that Jesus Christ gave His life so that we might live.
 It is a sobering, yet deeply meaningful evening, and it provides the setting for the story to follow.

-Days of Unleavened Bread: The Plot
+The Days of Unleavened Bread: the plot

 Our story doesn’t end with the death of Jesus Christ or with His resurrection.
 The Christian world seems confused on this issue.
 It commonly teaches that salvation is secured with the death and resurrection of Jesus Christ, but Scripture and the festivals reveal that there’s more to the story.